Setup

 Create a simple Angular component, such as a login page, with hardcoded data and display it in the template.

-route and ensure the corresponding components load correctly.
+Make it accessible using the /login route and ensure the corresponding components load correctly.

 This can be used als UI draft: